Probing the inner structures of the observed $\Xi_b$ and $\Xi_b'$ resonances: Theoretical framework

 Here, $J_i$ is the total angular momentum quantum number of the initial baryon. $J_{iz}$ and $J_{fz}$ are the third components of the total angular momenta of the initial and final baryons, respectively.

-In the calculations, the constituent quark mass and harmonic oscillator strength are the same as in that of the QPC model.
+In the calculations, the constituent quark mass, harmonic oscillator strength, and cut-off parameter are the same as in that of the QPC model.
 The other model parameters are the same as in Refs.~\cite{Zhong:2024mnt,Ni:2023lvx,Zhong:2025oti}.
 It should be mentioned that the strong decay properties of the excited $\Xi_b$ and $\Xi'_b$ baryons have been studied within the QPC model~\cite{Chen:2018orb,Bijker:2020tns,Garcia-Tecocoatzi:2023btk,He:2021xrh} and ChQM~\cite{Wang:2017kfr,Wang:2018fjm}.
-However, in these works, the QPC model does not account for high-momentum corrections, while the ChQM neglects relativistic correction term $\mathcal{H}^{RC}$.
+However, in these works, both the QPC model and ChQM does not account for high-momentum corrections.
+Meanwhile, ChQM neglects relativistic correction term $\mathcal{H}^{RC}$.
 To enhance the reliability of the results, we have incorporated the aforementioned corrections in this paper.